Mohammed0K/holbertonschool-printf/README.md

 ### Integer Conversion Specifiers

-- Print integers `%d` and `%d`
+- Print integers `%d` and `%i`

 ### Custom Conversion Specifiers

 - Print an unsigned integer in binary `%b`
-- Print a string, with non-printable characters represented as `%x` followed by their two-digit uppercase hexadecimal value `%S`
+- Print a string.
+Non-printable characters (ASCII values less than 32 or greater than or equal to 127) are printed as `\x` followed by their two-digit uppercase hexadecimal representation.
+This conversion is enabled with the `%S` specifier.
 - Print the reversed string `%r`
 - Print the ROT13 encoded string `%R`